Hello, everyone! Welcome to the Restorative Health Solutions blog!

 Bones and Teeth: Magnesium is structurally bound to calcium and phosphorous in bones and teeth.
 Roughly 2/3 of the magnesium in our body is stored in our bones and teeth.
 (The remaining 1/3 of magnesium is mainly in the muscle and nervous system tissue.)
 This is the first of our three magnesium functions that are extremely related to the calcium/magnesium balance.
 Magnesium is necessary for calcium to work properly.
 With too much calcium and not enough magnesium we cannot make strong bones.
 Paleolithic diet showed a calcium to magnesium ratio in the body of 1:1 or 2:1 rather than our current 5:1 or 15:1 ratio(chapter one source 15).

-- Besides the neurotransmitters magnesium also plays a role in the function of the NMDA (N-methyl-D-aspartate) receptors in our brains.
-These receptors normally contain a magnesium plug which is removed when a stimulus is sufficiently strong enough.
-With a magnesium deficiency the NMDA receptor is driven at too high a level which can cause neurotoxicity.
+Besides the neurotransmitters, magnesium also plays a role in the function of the NMDA (N-methyl-D-aspartate) receptors in our brains.
+These receptors normally contain a magnesium plug, which is removed when a stimulus is sufficiently strong enough.
+With a magnesium deficiency, the NMDA receptor is driven at too high a level, which can cause neurotoxicity.
 This is further compounded when people eat high doses of glutamate (MSG) or aspartate.
 Another term for this is excitotoxicity.
-Think of it like getting on a horse and beating it to run harder and faster until eventually the thing just falls over dead of exhaustion.
 These people have accelerated brain degeneration due to a lack of magnesium.
 This is exactly what is happening with most of my patients who are sensitive to chemicals and particularly to MSG.

 Food High in Magnesium

-Junk food, processed food, and sugar greatly deplete magnesium.
-It can also be depleted by the phosphates found in soda pop which bind to magnesium and make it unusable in the body.
-Everyone who comes into my office fills out a diet log.
-When I make people write down what they actually eat most are surprised at the amount of sweets and sugar that has snuck into their daily eating habits without them realizing it.
+Junk food, processed food and sugar greatly deplete magnesium.
+It can also be depleted by the phosphates found in soda pop, which bind to magnesium and make it unusable in the body.
+Everyone who comes into our office fills out a diet log.
+When we make people write down what they actually eat, most are surprised at the amount of sweets and sugar that has snuck into their daily eating habits without them realizing it.

 There are many different forms of magnesium supplements on the market.
-I’ll quickly run through which forms I recommend, which forms I do not recommend, and basic dosages.
+We’ll quickly run through which forms we recommend, which forms we do not recommend, and basic dosages.

-Dosage: I recommend 3-4.5 mg/lb of body weight per day as does Carolyn Dean in her book The Magnesium Miracle.
-I have found this to be clinically effective in my patients with children and athletes being up towards the 4.5/lb.
+Dosage: We recommend 3-4.5 mg/lb of body weight per day as does Carolyn Dean in her book The Magnesium Miracle.
+We have found this to be clinically effective in our patients, with children and athletes being up towards the 4.5/lb.
 This puts most patients in the range of 400-1,000mg/day.

-Good supplements: I recommend magnesium glycinate, magnesium lactate, magnesium citrate, and magnesium chloride.
-Magnesium citrate helps with constipation as citrate is used to purge the bowel (but at a dose of 12,000mg).
+Magnesium glycinate, magnesium lactate, magnesium citrate, and magnesium chloride are all types of magnesium that we like and have had success using, too.
+Magnesium citrate helps with constipation as citrate is used to purge the bowel (but at a dose of 12,000 mg of citrate that is used in colonoscopy preparation).
 Magnesium glycinate has the least laxative effects.
 Magnesium chloride and magnesium malate are also good forms if someone is really struggling with acid production for digestion.
-Magnesium sulfate is good used in an Epsom salt bath but not typically orally.
+Magnesium sulfate is good used in an Epsom salt bath, but not typically orally.

-- Magnesium oil is also good, but you need to dose it correctly: This is technically not actually an oil but supersaturated magnesium chloride in water.
-Typically the magnesium oil that is 25-35 percent solution is 13-18 mg of magnesium oil/spray.
-Therefore you will want around 25 “sprays” to get around a 400mg dose.
-If the oil feels itchy when it dries you can wash it off after about 30 minutes as most of the magnesium has been absorbed.
+Magnesium oil is also good, but you need to dose it correctly.
+This is technically not an oil, but supersaturated magnesium chloride in water.
+Typically, the magnesium oil that is 25-35 percent solution is 13-18 mg of magnesium oil/spray.
+Therefore, you will want around 25 “sprays” to get around a 400 mg dose.
+If the oil feels itchy when it dries, you can wash it off after about 30 minutes as most of the magnesium has been absorbed.

-In closing, magnesium is an essential nutrient which is deficient in many patients.
-If you are experiencing these types of symptoms consider a red blood cell magnesium test.
-I run them for around $20 in my office.
+In closing, magnesium is an essential nutrient that is deficient in many patients.
+If you are experiencing these types of symptoms, consider a red blood cell magnesium test.
+We run them in our office with every patient.
 Most people see improvement with magnesium within 2-3 months of supplementation and diet changes, although some see benefit within a few weeks.

 [i] Iseri LT, French JH.
 “Magnesium: nature’s physiologic calcium blocker.”
 Am Heart J 1984; 108:p188-193.